Martin Seymour-Smith, The 100 Most Influential Books Ever Written: The History of Thought From Ancient Times to Today [1998]

 - George Ivanovitch Gurdjieff

-Rasskazy Vel'zevula Svoemu Vnuku_1
+Rasskazy Vel'zevula Svoemu Vnuku

 Beelzebub's Tales to His Grandson